athul057/React/notes/npminstall.md

 To install the parcel .Parcel will basically bundle whole of our code together(HTML,CSS,JS)

-if we put this as **/node_modules** as in **.gitignore** file this will be ignored during git hub action time..
+if we put this as `/node_modules` as in `.gitignore` file this will be ignored during git hub action time..

-to again install nodemodules **npm install** it will download all the dependencies from the package.json and package-lock.json itself.
+to again install nodemodules `npm install` it will download all the dependencies from the package.json and package-lock.json itself.

-This is an example of `inline code`.